ESG Regulation in Asia

 In view of regulatory and broader sustainability trends, Invesco has continued to develop supporting processes and systems.

-Invesco has a firmwide statement of ESG beliefs and approach to ESG integration and investing with more information in our annual stewardship reports.
+More information about our sustainable investing capabilities can be found in our annual stewardship reports.
 Climate Change continues to be a firm priority especially in the management of environmental and climate-risks.
 This involves having the right governance, strategy, risk management and disclosures.
 Having proprietary technology and data capabilities such as ESGIntel that provides issuer-level ESG ratings or ESGCentral that offers portfolio ESG and climate analysis also helps us better evaluate and conduct forward looking assessments on risks and opportunities.
 Please refer to our Environmental Risk Management Policy adopted in Hong Kong and Singapore.

 Effective regulatory development is a crucial foundation for a well-functioning sustainable investing market and will continue to create opportunities and implications for investors in the longer term.